In my opinion there is only one wrong number of cats to have, and that is none.

 This little kitty was named Selina, and she was utterly beautiful, though she knew it.
 She would demand a fuss in exactly the way she wanted it, and if you got it wrong or continued it for a picosecond too long or dared retract the fussing hand a femtosecond too soon she would let you know that you had incurred her wrath in a very painful way.
 In latter life I swear she was sponsored by Wilkinson Sword.
 When Selina eventually passed on Mum got a rescue cat called Lucia, who she still had when she (Mum) died in February this year.
 Lucia was always a difficult cat, at least for most people.
 Mum told me she was a sweet thing to her and Dad, and in later years she eventually warmed to me and let me fuss her for up to five minutes at a time, but for anyone else she was a streak of black and brown fur legging it out the door and hiding until the strangers had gone.
 After Mum went she got rehomed with a family who had young children and I hear they hit it off famously, which fact makes me very happy.

-At some point during Selina’s tenure, I moved out of the parental home and in with my girlfriend Louise, and her enormous (I think I’m remembering this right) Setter/Wolfhound cross, Aslan.
-Louise’s brother - my mate Paul - described Aslan with a phrase that still kills me to this day.
+At some point during Selina’s tenure, I moved out of the parental home and in with my girlfriend and her enormous (I think I’m remembering this right) Setter/Wolfhound cross, Aslan.
+My girlfriend’s brother - my mate Paul - described Aslan with a phrase that still kills me to this day.
 "Aslan strong like bull!
 Smart like tractor!"
 I’ve honestly never got on well with dogs, and me and Aslan never saw eye to eye.
 He was a soppy slobbery thing, full of love and a burning desire to bark down anything that came within two-hundred yards of the letterbox.
 I’m saying "was" - for all I know he’s still going, but this was 15 years ago, so perhaps not.
 It’s not for me to know.
 It was in fact during my time living with Aslan that I discovered I’m actually a bit scared of big dogs.
 Not a fact I’m proud of, as it goes, but hey-ho.
 Chalk it up alongside all the other neuroses and move on.

 I lived a pretty animal-free life for a bit, save the amount of time I spent with my good friend Jon, who had around that time got himself a whacking great Alaskan Malamute called Balto.
 I used to crash at Jon’s place quite often, and around this time I would often wake up with my arm around Balto.
 I might not like big dogs, but they seem to like me well enough.